FIFA World Cup: Final tournament

-The final tournament format since 1998 has had 32 national teams competing over the course of a month in the host nations.
+The final tournament format since 2026 has had 48 national teams competing over the course of a month in the host nations.
 There are two stages: the group stage, followed by the knockout stage.

-In the group stage, teams compete within eight groups of four teams each.
-Eight teams are seeded, including the hosts, with the other seeded teams selected using a formula based on the FIFA World Rankings or performances in recent World Cups, and drawn to separate groups.
+In the group stage, teams compete within twelve groups of four teams each.
+Twelve teams are seeded, including the hosts, with the other seeded teams selected using a formula based on the FIFA World Rankings or performances in recent World Cups, and drawn to separate groups.
 The other teams are assigned to different "pots", usually based on geographical criteria, and teams in each pot are drawn at random to the eight groups.
 Since 1998, constraints have been applied to the draw to ensure that no group contains more than two European teams or more than one team from any other confederation.

 Each group plays a round-robin tournament in which each team is scheduled for three matches against other teams in the same group.
 This means that a total of six matches are played within a group.
 The last round of matches of each group is scheduled at the same time to preserve fairness among all four teams.
-The top two teams from each group advance to the knockout stage.
+The top two teams from each group advance to the knockout stage in addition to the eight best third-placed teams.
 Points are used to rank the teams within a group.
 Since 1994, three points have been awarded for a win, one for a draw and none for a loss (before, winners received two points).

-Considering six matches in a group each with three possible outcomes (win, draw, loss), there are 729 (= 3^{6}) possible final table outcomes for the 40 possible combinations of the four teams' points.
-However, 14 of the 40 points combinations (or 207 of the 729 possible outcomes) lead to ties between the second and third places.
-In such case, the ranking among these teams is determined by: